 Interestingly, a fear of talking tends to be present in every anxiety disorder.
 It's most commonly associated with social phobia, but anxiety in general causes people to want to avoid things that increase their anxiety - like talking.
-Find out more with my free anxiety test.

-It is a vicious cycle wherein you feel anxious about speaking, then you find that you can't speak because you're too anxious about speaking, then you become anxious about not being able to speak, and the cycle perpetuates itself.
+It is a vicious cycle where you feel anxious about speaking, then you find that you can't speak because you're too anxious about speaking, then you become anxious about not being able to speak, and the cycle perpetuates itself.
 Even if you do manage to speak, over-attention applied to the mechanisms of speech (such as swallowing regularly and pausing to breathe) can actually cause you to do embarrassing things like spitting, choking or having to pause awkwardly in the middle of speaking, causing your speaking phobia to increase even further.

 Mind Goes Blank

-Most people have experienced this phenomenon at least once in their life: when giving an important presentation, going to ask your boss for a raise, or attempting to finally ask out that cute guy or girl you see every day at the coffee shop, you inevitably open your mouth and find that there's absolutely nothing there.
+Most people have experienced this phenomenon at least once in their life: when giving an important presentation, going to ask your boss for a raise, or attempting to finally ask out that cute guy or girl you see every day at the coffee shop.
+You inevitably open your mouth and find that there's absolutely nothing there.
 For people suffering from anxiety, that can be every single time they open their mouth.

-If this sounds like you, you may want to try this simple exercise called grounding yourself.
-When you are in a situation where you know you need to speak (in a meeting at work, or out with a group of people), but find that you are too panicked about speaking to keep the words in your head (or are too afraid of losing them once the spotlight is on you), just look around you and name (in your mind) the things that catch your eye: floor, table, desk, chair.
+If this sounds like you, you may want to try this simple grounding exercise.
+When you are in a situation where you know you need to speak (in a meeting at work or out with a group of people), but find that you are too panicked about speaking to keep the words in your head (or are too afraid of losing them once the spotlight is on you), just look around you and name (in your mind) the things that catch your eye: floor, table, desk, chair.
 Name them confidently and focus on that feeling of stability and correctness, allowing yourself to realize that you know exactly how to say the right thing on cue, and then use that confidence you have just built to speak your mind aloud.